Gendo90/Item_Catalog_Web_Server_Ed/readme.md

 Associate APIs, since the website needs a formal address to even register as an Amazon Associate.
 The documentation from Google is more comprehensive and makes their API easier to implement as well.

+Additionally, there were some issues loading images directly using Amazon's CloudFront service, so the images and links to the Amazon website when the Amazon API is used instead of the Google Custom Search API in the future would need to be saved either on the server or more likely using cloud storage such as Amazon's S3 service, so that the images could be retrieved from a virtually unlimited online storage service and have saved links to the Amazon website that could produce revenue.
+So another upgrade would be to start storing and retrieving images on an Amazon S3 'bucket' or other cloud storage service, as opposed to saving all the book cover images on the server itself.

 [1]: https://github.com/udacity/fullstack-nanodegree-vm
 [2]: http://localhost:8000